-Krav Maga San Diego provides serious self-defense and defensive tactics training.
+Krav Maga San Diego is your choice for serious self-defense and defensive tactics training.

 We train a wide variety of different types of people, including a significant number of Military personnel; Law Enforcement Officers; and Firefighters / Paramedics.